 - FunctionX (OTCMKTS:FNCX): FunctionX, formerly DraftDay Fantasy Sports, conducts its fantasy sports gaming through DraftDay Gaming Group.
 The company provides daily fantasy sports to consumers as well as to businesses.

 - Gaming Nation (TSXV:FAN): Gaming Nation focuses on acquiring and operating companies in the online and mobile sports gaming sector through its subsidiaries.
 Gaming Nation is broken up into the following segments: Sports Intelligence, Fantasy, and 5050 Central and Corporate.
 Under the Fantasy segment, the company’s Fantasy Guru product has been around since 1995.
 The product is subscription-based with a focus on fantasy football, and provides player projections, stats analysis and player rankings.
-That said, Gaming Nation announced on June 26 that it will be acquired by Orange Capital Ventures, so it won’t be a publicly traded company for much longer.
+That said, Gaming Nation announced in June that it will be acquired by Orange Capital Ventures, so it won’t be a publicly traded company for much longer.

 - Global Daily Fantasy Sports (TSXV:DFS): Next is Global Daily Fantasy Sports, who focuses on the daily fantasy sports industry.
 Members of its site compete each other by building a team of professional athletes from specific leagues and earn points based on a player’s statistical performance.
 Alternately, daily fantasy sports (DFS) is a subset of fantasy sports games that is an accelerated version of traditional fantasy sports that takes place of a short period of time, either weekly or daily, depending on the sport.
 The platform is also structured in the form of a competition and members pay an entry fee to participate, build a team of athletes from a select sports and compete against other players in the leagues they’ve signed up for.
 At the end of May 2017, the company announced it had acquired Mondogoal, a daily fantasy sports company in Italy.